The name ‘Coaltown’ – where does that come from?

 How did you get into the coffee business?

 Yes, but it can only roast 4kg of coffee every 15 minutes.
-We raised the money to buy a commercial 12kg roaster, and we’ve recently bought a 75kg machine, which makes life a lot easier.
+We raised the money to buy a commercial 12kg roaster, and we’ve just bought a 75kg machine, which makes life a lot easier.
 I’m very focused on heritage models.
 The only issue is they’re so sought-after they disappear as soon as they’re on the market.
 When a 1950s roaster came up for sale in Italy, we blindly put the money down because we really needed it.
 Three weeks passed, no sign of the thing.
 When it eventually turned up, it was a collection of rusted lumps of metal.
 They had photos of where it had been found, scattered around a farmyard outside Rome.
 The drum had a cockerel walking across the top.
 We spent two years restoring it, but it’s been worth it.
-It’s one of the rarest ever made.
+It’s one of the rarest on the market.